MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-getstarted.md

 2. Click **Connect**.
 (You won't need to specify **Microsoft App ID** and **Microsoft App Password** -- you'll get this information later when you register your bot with the framework.)

 Now that your bot is running locally and is connected to the emulator, test your bot by typing a few messages in the emulator.
-You should see that the bot responds to each message you send by echoing back your message prefixed with the text *You said: *.
+You should see that the bot responds to each message you send by echoing back your message prefixed with the text *You said:*.
+Congratulations -- you've successfully created an *echo bot* using the Bot Builder SDK for Node.js!

 ## Next steps
 Content coming soon.